 The City of Paducah is fortunate and proud to maintain one of only five certified bomb squads in the Commonwealth of Kentucky.
 The Paducah Bomb Squad routinely serves 13 counties in Western Kentucky, as well as surrounding states.
 The squad consists of four certified bomb technicians and one specially trained paramedic.
 The Bomb Squad responds to and evaluates incidents involving known or suspected explosives, suspicious packages, hazardous chemicals, or improvised explosive devices (IEDs).

 During 2016, members of the Bomb Squad responded to 15 incidents in Western Kentucky varying from suspicious packages, old explosives and military ordnance, to suspected improvised explosive devices (IED).
-Bomb Squad members also gave 11 presentations during 2016 to a variety of civic organizations, schools, and scouting groups.
-During 2015, the Bomb Squad responded to 10 calls and gave 12 public presentations.
+During 2015, the Bomb Squad responded to 10 calls.
 In 2014, Paducah's Bomb Squad responded to 18 situations including the recovery of 15 explosive devices.

 Since 2004, the Paducah Bomb Squad has been able to secure nearly three-quarters of a million dollars in grant funding for the unit.
 And in that time, the unit has purchased several new pieces of equipment inlcuding a new trailer and Andros HD2TM robot which is used to examine suspicious or known explosive devices rather than sending in technician to go hands-on.
 When bomb technicians do go hands-on, they wear approximately 100-pound suits which would help protect them from a blast.
 In 2011, grant funding allowed the squad to purchase the QuintecTM Dragon RunnerTM robot and a Live Scan X-Ray System which provides a live X-ray feed showing moving parts inside of packages.